-Learn the best methods to deal with a rat infestation in your home, and how Terminix provides the best way to help get rid of rats.
+Learn the best methods to deal with a rat infestation in your home, and how Terminix provides the best way to help get rid of rats fast.

 Talking rats in cartoons and movies are adorable.
 Real life rats in your home are not.
 Rats are a household's worst nightmare and the last thing you want to hear is sound of rats scurrying behind your walls or across the attic floor.
 That's because these rodents can carry various pathogens that cause diseases and can cause damage to your home.